 Do you have any health conditions?

 If you have diabetes, you may not be aware of how it affects your oral health.
 High blood sugar can lead to inflamed gums, dry mouth, and thrush (a fungal infection).
 Those with diabetes should see their dentist fairly regularly.

 Those who smoke/chew tobacco, or drink alcohol may also want to consider frequent cleanings.
 These substances put you at a higher risk of developing oral cancer.
 Your dentist can examine the tissues of your mouth and detect any abnormalities.

 If you answered “yes” to any of the above questions, then you are at a higher risk for developing oral health issues.
 Is it time to make your next dental appointment?

 It’s hard to find the time for dental cleanings.
 At East Kildonan Dental Group, we can accommodate those who have busy schedules.
 We’re open days and evenings Monday to Friday, as well as during the day on Saturdays.
-When you’re due for a dental cleaning, give us a call!
+When you’re due for a dental cleaning in Winnipeg, give us a call!